ome/omero-figure/_posts/2015-10-12-omero-figure-demo-app-how-it-works.markdown

  - You can't save or export figures (as described above).
  - File > Open uses a [small number of example figures]({{ site.baseurl }}/#demo) saved within the app itself.
  You can edit these but not save changes.
- - Images are added from JCB dataviewer or other public OMERO repositories as shown below:
+ - Images are added from JCB DataViewer or other public OMERO repositories as shown below:

 <div class="panel panel-default">
   <div class="panel-body" style="padding:0; text-align: center">